Light soup: Mode of serving

-It can be served with Fufu, Banku, kokonte, boiled rice or yam.
-Boiled okro can be added to it.
+It can be served with fufu, banku, kokonte, boiled rice or yam.
+Boiled okra can be added to it.

 Ingredients

 The ingredients include tomatoes, tomato paste, chili peppers, onion, salt, ginger, garden eggs, and dry or salted fish and/or meat.

 Method of preparation

-Lightsoup is prepared by steaming fish or meat with seasonings, onion, garlic and ginger in a saucepan.
+Light soup is prepared by steaming fish or meat with seasonings, onion, garlic and ginger in a saucepan.
 Tomato paste is then added.
 Chili peppers, garden eggs and tomatoes are boiled, blended and added to the saucepan.
 Water is added to bring the soup to its desired thickness.
 More onions and tomatoes are added, then blended, and the soup is left to simmer.
 It is then served with dishes like fufu, banku, or konkonte.